Product Rendering using Yafray via Blender 3D

-For this tutorial, you will need to know how to use Blender 3D.
+For this tutorial, you will need to know how to use Blender 3D, a 3D modeling, rendering and animation software.
 If you are unfamiliar with the basics of Blender 3D, click here for introductory resources on this software.

 I use Yafray via Blender 3D.
 Installation of Yafray is quite straightforward.
 Simply download it from its main site at yafray.org and run the installation file.